Understanding the Lasting Impact of Childhood Trauma

 Avoidant attachment

-Others cope by disconnecting from emotions or relationships.
-Intimacy may feel overwhelming, leading them to withdraw, shut down feelings, or prioritize independence to an extreme.
+Others cope by disconnecting emotionally.
+Intimacy may feel overwhelming, leading them to withdraw or overemphasize independence.

 Disorganized attachment